-Be Aware of the Signs and Symptoms of Stroke
+Have You Learned the Signs and Symptoms of a Stroke?

-If there’s sudden weakness, numbness, or paralysis in the arms, legs or face, especially on one side, this can be indicative of a stroke.
-When working with a person in senior care, ask them to lift both arms overhead.
-If arms don’t lift simultaneously, call for emergency help.
+Is there a sudden numbness, weakness or paralysis in the face, arms, or legs?
+Even if just on one side of the body, this may be indicative of a stroke.
+Ask the person you are attending in home care to lift both arms overhead, but if both arms can’t lift simultaneously, call for emergency help.

-If someone in senior care becomes suddenly confused, has slurred speech, or can’t seem to understand what you’re saying, quickly get help.
+When an older person in home care services suddenly presents slurred speech or doesn’t seem to understand your words, quickly get help.

-F-Face: Does the face droop when you ask the person to smile?
+F-Face: Face drooping if you ask the person to smile

 S-Speech: A simple sentence cannot be repeated correctly.

 T-Time: If there are problems, get immediate medical attention.